Mark Morris Dance Group

 grew up in Swansea, Illinois, and received her early dance training at the Center of Creative Arts in St. Louis, Missouri, and Interlochen Arts Academy in Interlochen, Michigan.
 She studied at the Rotterdamse Dansacademie in The Netherlands and holds a B.F.A. from Purchase College.
 She first performed with MMDG in 2007 and became a company member in 2011.
 Garrison teaches at The School at the Mark Morris Dance Center and for MMDG’s Dance for PD® program.

-honored with a New York Dance and Performance “Bessie” award for her career with the Mark Morris Dance Group, has danced with MMDG since 1996, appearing in over 60 of Morris' works.
-In addition to staging Morris' repertory on his company and at universities, Grant teaches ballet and modern technique for numerous professional dance companies and schools around the globe and is an adjunct faculty member at Montclair State University.
-Her writing has been published in the journal Dance Education in Practice, Ballet Review, Dance Magazine, and InfiniteBody.
-She also serves as a panelist for the New York State Council on the Arts.
+, honored with a New York Dance and Performance “Bessie” award for her career with the Mark Morris Dance Group, has danced with MMDG since 1996, appearing in over 60 of Morris’ works.
+Grant stages Morris’ repertory and teaches ballet and modern technique across the globe.
+She is on the faculty at Montclair State University and serves as a panelist for the New York State Council on the Arts.
+Her writing has been published in Dance Education in Practice, Ballet Review, Dance Enthusiast, Dance Magazine, and InfiniteBody.
 Grant earned her M.F.A. in Dance from Montclair State University (where she was a member of the Alpha Epsilon Lambda Honor Society) and her B.F.A. in Dance from New York University’s Tisch School of the Arts.
 She is a recipient of the prestigious American Association of University Women Career Development Grant, the Sono Osato Scholarship for Graduate Studies, and the Caroline Newhouse Grant—all in support of her scholarly pursuits.
-Originally from Highland Park, Illinois, she lives in Brooklyn, New York with her husband David Leventhal (former MMDG dancer and current Dance for PD® Program Director) and their son, born in 2012.
+Originally from Highland Park, Illinois, she lives in Brooklyn, New York with her husband David Leventhal (former MMDG dancer and current Dance for PD Program Director) and their son, born in 2012.

 grew up in Macungie, Pennsylvania and received training at the Lehigh Valley Charter High School for the Performing Arts under the direction of Kimberly Maniscalco.
 She graduated magna cum laude with a B.F.A in dance from Marymount Manhattan College in 2012.
 Haarmann has had the pleasure of performing with Pam Tanowitz Dance, Jessica Lang Dance, Dylan Crossman Dans(ce), Pat Catterson, Denisa Musilova, and Bill Young.
 She joined MMDG as an apprentice in January 2017.